12 Secrets of Bed Bath & Beyond Employees

 Bear in mind this courtesy applies to nice people: “If customers were rude or acting immature, I would not feel like helping them out.”

-2. Bed Bath & Beyond employee see some pretty disgusting returns.
+2. Bed Bath & Beyond employees see some pretty disgusting returns.

 Regina spent five years as a cashier, customer service representative, and supervisor at a Bed Bath & Beyond location while working her way through graduate school.
 During her tenure there, the store’s infamously lenient return policy permitted refunds for items with few exceptions.
 As a result, Regina saw things she wishes she hadn’t.
 “We had a lot of nasty returns from sheets with possible bed bugs to used dishes with food on them [and] used toilet bowl cleaners," she says.
 "You name it.”

-3. They get to try products for a discount.
+3. Bed Bath & Beyond employees get to try products for a discount.

 Ever notice Bed Bath employees actually have answers about an item you’re interested in?
 Turns out the company tries to make it easy for them to know their stuff.
-“They offer an incentive program, which was one of my favorite parts,” Annie says.
+“They offer an incentive program, which was one of my favorite parts,” Annie, who worked at a Bed Bath & Beyond in the northwest region for eight years, says.
 “Employees got a list from corporate once a month with items at a really good discount, so they could try the item without spending full price and be able to give customers better feedback from their personal experience.”

 4. Bed Bath & Beyond employees can't tell you no.